 Some of our notable reporting has covered topics ranging from Veterans Affairs (VA) medical malpractice and criminal activity, to blockbuster movie premieres and one-on-one interviews; as well as hurricane and disaster volunteer rescue efforts, to how CBD legalization can revolutionize the veteran community.

 The following is a sampling of our notable reporting.

-From a veteran left with a literal hole in his face to legislation that seeks to close VA loopholes, we are constantly reporting on matters of importance.
+From a veteran left with a literal hole in his face to legislation that seeks to close VA loopholes, we are constantly reporting on legislative, reform and other related issues.

-We have published exclusive updates on the Brian Tally bill, which seeks to close a VA loophole that exempts independent contractors from the Federal Tort Claims Act.
+For example, we have published exclusive stories on the Brian Tally bill, which seeks to close a VA loophole that exempts independent contractors from the Federal Tort Claims Act.
 Contractors are currently given immunity from medical malpractice claims through this loophole.